 - If you’re like most taxpayers, you find yourself with an ominous stack of “homework” around TAX TIME!
 Unfortunately, the job of pulling together the records for your tax appointment is never easy, but the effort usually pays off when it comes to the extra tax you save!
 When you arrive at your appointment and are fully prepared, you’ll have more time to:

 - Coverdell Education Savings Accounts - Planning Your Child's Education

 Overview of Coverdell Education Savings Accounts

-These accounts, originally referred to as Education IRAs, became available in 1998 and subsequent years.
+These accounts, originally referred to as Education IRAs, have been available for over 15 years.
 These accounts are nondeductible education savings accounts.
 The investment earnings from a Coverdell account accrue and are withdrawn tax-free, provided the proceeds are used to pay qualified education expenses of the account beneficiary.

 - Roth IRA - Is It For You?

 - Traditional IRAs are familiar to most taxpayers, providing a relatively simple method of saving for retirement AND deferring taxes in the process.
 But one drawback of the Traditional IRA is that once withdrawals from them begin, distributed earnings and contributions that were tax-deductible get taxed.
 In contrast, a Roth IRA allows no tax deduction of contributions.
 However, it does allow tax-free accumulation on the account so that at retirement ALL distributions from a Roth IRA are tax-free, both contributions and earnings.
 Naturally, to get this tax-free treatment, certain conditions must be met.